fmromano/crts/README.txt

 All scenario config files should be placed in the scconfigs/ folder.
 All cognitive engine config files should be place in the ceconfigs/ folder.

+Data files are logged in the data/ directory with the data and time appended.